Skip to main content

 Start here if…

-• You want to see a node without assumptions applied (for comparison/debugging).
+• You want to see a node without assumptions applied for comparison or debugging.

-• You want to combine result sets from multiple nodes (append non-overlapping slices).
+• You want to combine result sets from multiple nodes by appending non-overlapping slices.

 • You’re migrating older models and encounter legacy disaggregation logic.